Average Rent Prices in Victorville

 How does Victorville compare to other west cities?

-Among western cities in our database, Victorville ranks as one of the more affordable options for rent prices.
+Among western cities in our database, Victorville ranks on the higher end for rent prices.
 Nearby alternatives include Fontana and Rancho Cucamonga.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Victorville?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Victorville where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Victorville where prices are already elevated.